GaryKirk/osticket-prereqs/README.md

 <h2>Required Setup of Preqrequisites to Ensure a Successful Installation of osTicket</h2>

 <p>1.
 In Microsoft Azure, create a new Resource group.
 After this, in the new resource group, create a new virtual machine (VM) with 2-4 virtual CPUs.
 Make sure to also create a new virtual network.
-Connect to the VM using a Remote Desktop program on your device. <br /></p>
+Connect to the VM using a Remote Desktop program and the public IP addess of your new VM. <br /></p>
 <img src="https://github.com/GaryKirk/osticket-prereqs/assets/137613637/afdf7df5-0b36-4ca7-8142-f95dbb57b113" alt="Create VM"/><br /><br />

 <p>2.
 Once connected to the the VM, find Control Panel --> Programs --> Turn Windows Features On or Off --> Internet Information Services --> World Wide Web Services --> Application Development Features --> Turn CGI on </p>